profi200/open_agb_firm/README.md

   * `11`, `13`: Flash 1m
   * `14`: SRAM 256k
   * `15`: None

+## Patches
+open_agb_firm supports automatically applying IPS and UPS patches.
+To use a patch, rename the patch file to match the ROM file name (without the extension).
+* If you wanted to apply an IPS patch to `example.gba`, rename the patch file to `example.ips`

 ## Known Issues
 This section is reserved for a listing of known issues.
 At present only this remains: